THEMIXT/staff/StaffPlus-Migration.md

   type: 'sqlite'
 ```

 StaffPlusPlus dropped support for flatfile storage.
-We know support MySql or Sqlite.
+We now support MySql or Sqlite.
-We do not yet support a migration from flatfile to sql database.
+We do not yet support a migration from flatfile to the sql database.
 This means you will lose your previous reports/warning should you have them.
 This is a one time loss and everything from this point out will always be gracefully migrated.

+Everything else of the configuration should be fine.
+Start up the server and see if everything runs.